Accounting information system: Career

 Many AIS professionals work for consulting firms, large corporations, insurance companies, financial firms, government agencies and public accounting firms, among other types of companies.
 With technological advancement, traditional accounting practice will shift to accounting information systems practice.
+The corporate finance landscape has shifted permanently, leading professionals to ask: do accountants work from home?.
 Both accounting and information technology professional bodies are working on the new directions of accounting programs and industry practices.
 System Auditors is one of the top choices in the past two decades, they look at the controls, data processing, data integrity, general operation, maintenance, security and other aspects of all types of information systems used by businesses.
 Some job titles in this field of work include financial manager, financial examiner and chief financial officer.
 Other job titles include computer systems analyst, a computer information systems manager or a computer software engineer or programmer specializing in financial software.

 There are industry associations offer certificates that related to AIS area include CISA, AIS, CISSP, CIA, AFE, CFE, and CITP.